BradleyCai/bradleycai.github.io/content/posts/first-steps-in-snow-shader/index.md

   <img src="displacement-performance.jpg" alt="vertex shader displacement map performance" style="width: 50%;">
 </div>

-Ultimately I decided to go with the fragment shader approach because it seems like it has the most artistic flexibility and looks smoother
+Ultimately I decided to go with the fragment shader approach because it has better performance, doesn't need to add extraneous geometry, and looks smoother

 ## The final result